-The Rice University National Science Foundation (NSF) Noyce Master Teacher Fellows have started their five-year journey to improve secondary mathematics education in the Houston Independent School District (Houston ISD).
+The Rice University National Science Foundation (NSF) Noyce Master Teacher Fellows are on their five-year journey to improve secondary mathematics education in the Houston Independent School District (Houston ISD).

 Through funding from a $1.5 million grant awarded to RUSMP by the NSF, these exemplary Houston ISD middle and high school educators will be supported as they serve as campus-based mathematics leaders.

 To further their professional learning, the Fellows will take courses and participate in activities offered through RUSMP in collaboration with Rice's Tapia Center for Excellence and Equity and Susanne M. Glasscock School of Continuing Studies and the nonprofit Advancement Via Individual Determination (AVID) program.

 Learn more about the individuals involved in the Rice University Robert Noyce Teaching Fellowship Program.¬†

 View important calendar events of the¬†Rice University Robert Noyce Teaching Fellowship Program.¬†